ibexa/documentation-user/docs/personalization/dashboard.md

 ### Import/Export

-You can see a list of import operations and their details here.
+The **Import/Export** tab provides information about historical import operations and their details, such as a number of imported items.
-Item import jobs are used to fetch data from an external system.
+Item import jobs fetch data from the recommendation client that tracks events to the recommendation engine.
+The recommendation engine then processes the events and calculates the recommendations.

+This mechanism is designed to import large portions of data, for example a weekly update of the whole product catalog.

 ![Import/Export tab](img/dashboard_import.png "Import/Export tab")

+For more information about different ways of feeding data to the recommendation system, see [Data import](content_import.md).